kantord/LibreLingo/README.md

 ## Project goal

-My goal is to start a community-driven language-learning platform that gives it's users and contributors a way to influence it's future and adapt it to special requirement.
+My goal is to start a community-driven language-learning platform that gives it's users and contributors a way to influence it's future and adapt it to special requirements.

 To achieve that, I release all source code under the GPLv3 free software license, which guarantees end users the freedom to run, study, share, and modify the software.